aw-999/RISC-V-Team-13/Dominik_Hagmann_Statement.md

 ```

-section of flip-flop of transition from Fetch to Decode stage
+Section of flip-flop of transition from Fetch to Decode stage

 ## Hazard Detection